Frequently Requested Statistics on Immigrants and Immigration in the United States

-In 2014, traditional sending states such as Michoacán, Jalisco, and Durango accounted for the largest shares of the 165,000 migrants who headed toward the United States, collectively representing 26 percent of the northward flows.
-Between 2009 and 2014, traditional sending states in northern and central Mexico witnessed a decline in the total outflow, while other states in these regions experienced increased emigration.
-The most significant drop was recorded in the state of Guanajuato (central Mexico): between 2009 and 2014, migrants from Guanajuato declined from 13 percent to 7 percent of the total outflow from Mexico.
-Chihuahua (northern Mexico, bordering Texas) experienced a more than threefold growth in the share of total outflow (from 1 percent to 4 percent), and Sinaloa (western Mexico) more than doubled its share of the total outflow (from 3 percent to 7 percent).
+In 2015, traditional sending states such as Guanajuato, Chiapas, and Michoacán accounted for the largest shares of the 96,000 migrants who headed toward the United States, collectively representing 27 percent of northward flows.
+Between 2009 and 2015, some states in northern and central Mexico witnessed a decline in total outflows, while others experienced increased emigration.
+The most significant drop was recorded in the state of Coahuila (northern Mexico, bordering Texas): Between 2009 and 2015, migrants from Coahuila declined from 8 percent to 2 percent of the total outflow from Mexico.
+During the same period, migrants from Chihuahua (northern Mexico, bordering Texas) grew in share by twelvefold, from 0.5 percent to 6 percent of the total outflow, and Chiapas (western Mexico) more than quadrupled its share (from 2 percent to 9 percent).

 - Read more about the characteristics of Mexicans migrating to the United States from the Instituto Nacional de Estadística y Geografía, INEGI (in Spanish).

 - More information on Mexican migration is available at EMIF (in Spanish).